bogdanparvu18/msc-graduate-project/README.md

 An example of input pack at this layer is exemplified [here](input_pack_p6.json).
 For the output of this phase the model should return a JSON like [this](output_p6.json).

 #### Phase 7 — Diagnosis engine

+  This is a typed inference layer that produces a diagnosis object which contains: diagnosis classes, extracted evidences, signal extraction, candidate diagnoses and scoring for it.
+I also add an uncertainty logic into the model to enhance the trust and safety and reduce the overconfidence.
+In this section the diagnosis engine that converts grounded multimodal evidence and question-answering outputs into structured incident diagnoses, confidence scores, affected scope, and candidate remediation paths using based on advanced reasoning.
+  At this time of the project I propose a JSON object simiar with this one as the output of the model.

 #### Phase 8 — Guarded remediation recommendation